rokobo/Productivity-autotracker/README.md

 On the background, the study advisor routine is running.
 It sends desktop notifications when you reach certain goals or pass the daily personal activity limit.

-Additionally, the main dashboard pages has crowns that represent the percentage of days you achieved the study goal over different intervals.
-Depending on how many days in an interval you have studied, a different crown will appear.
+Additionally, the main dashboard page has crowns that represent the percentage of your daily study goals over different intervals.
+It will sum how much of each day's goal you achieved.
+Depending on your percentage, a different crown will appear.
 Settings changes the percentage values for each crown.

 ## **Backup system**